MooersLab/MooersLab/README.md

 Until recently, I wrote a lot in Emacs on 750words.com via GhostText.
 I configured the atomic-chrome package for Emacs to go into LaTeX mode when GhostText connects to 750words.
 I can also use Emacs to write and edit text in Overleaf via atomic-chrome and GhostText.
-This is a very cool way to extend Emacs to websites that have weaker support for editing text.
+This is a very cool way to extend Emacs to websites with weaker support for editing text.

 Now I use voice-to-text to dictate in 750words.com or Overleaf.
 I use voice commands to insert snippets containing LaTeX code.
 See the [](https://github.com/MooersLab/MooersLab/blob/main/README.md#voice-computing-for-enchanced-productivity) section below.

-If you do not have extensive experience writing in a markup language like HTML or Markdown, you should probably start with one of the flavors of Markdown to become productive as fast as possible.
+If you do not have extensive experience writing in a markup language like HTML or Markdown, start with one of the flavors of Markdown to become productive as fast as possible.
 Many of the ideas behind the typesetting program markdown will transfer over to LaTeX.
 Markdown is easy to use and highly intuitive.
-Mastery of Markdown will provide you with a fallback system to utilize should you get stuck when compiling a LaTeX document.
+Mastery of Markdown will provide a fallback system if you get stuck debugs the errors in your LaTeX document.
 The latter is a common experience for beginning users of LaTeX.

 ### What about MyST?